Peneda-Gerês National Park is home of Iberian wolves, deers and wild horses that still live in the most remote areas of

 **Available on self-guided, not included on guided tours

-IMPORTANT NOTE: This program is available for people that they want to book a guided or self-guided walking holiday without donkeys!
-Please let us know if you would like to book this walking holiday 7 days/6nights or more days without a donkey.
+IMPORTANT NOTE: This walking holiday is available as a guided or self-guided walking holiday without a donkey!
+Please let us know if you would like to book this walking holiday 7 days/6nights or add more days to this program.